MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **MSAL_read_token** - Tokens that were read from cache (AT, ART, FRT, LRT, IRT, PRT, EAT [EAT = Expired AT was read, but discarded]).

 - **MSAL_read_token_last_error** - If MSAL encountered an error reading from cache, we'll store info here.
-(Ex: Disk read error bubbled from OS, Keychain error on MacOS).
+(Ex: Disk read error bubbled from OS, Keychain error on macOS).

 - **MSAL_request_duration** - How long the request took from when MSAL's top level API was called, until we returned a result.